vanni-dev/plant-logger/README.md

     - [Plants](#plants)
     - [Logs](#logs)
     - [Changes](#changes)

+## License
+This project is licensed under the terms of the GNU AGPL v3.0.
+See the [LICENSE](./LICENSE) file for more details.

 ## Overview
 This is the backend for the Plant Logger application, built with Node.js and Express.
 It uses Docker and Docker Compose for containerized deployment and includes a MariaDB database.